BrunoCaseiro/brunocaseiro.github.io/_pages/about.md

   overlay_image: /assets/images/banner.jpg
 ---

-## whoami
+## :~$whoami

-Hey there, my name is Bruno and I am an offensive security engineer.
+Hey there, my name is Bruno Caseiro and I am an offensive security engineer.
 If you are unfamiliar with the term, think about Defence Against the Dark Arts but for computers.
 I get to legally ⁽ᵐᵒˢᵗ ᵒᶠ ᵗʰᵉ ᵗᶦᵐᵉ⁾ hack things!

 @fbi just kidding

-## This blog and my work
+## About this blog

-I've done a bit of many things related to offensive security - worked as a consultant, got paid for bug bounties, taught in college, given talks and workshops, worked for software developing companies, a bit of freelancing, and so on.

 This blog will be made of posts about some of my experiences, interesting vulnerabilities I find, topics I have a strong opinion on or anything in between.
 It's a laid back, informal space to talk a bit about what I am doing.
 I'm also aiming to make this understandable to anyone even remotely close to the cybersecurity world.